The moments of split greatest common divisors: The upper bound

 For the conditional upper bound, we recall the following standard conjecture.

 \begin{conjecture} With the same hypotheses as Lemma \ref{gp}, we have

 \end{conjecture}

 This conjecture can be justified on several grounds.
 For instance, a heuristic proof is given in \cite[Th.
 8.10]{Ze14}, while in \cite[\S 2]{Po80} the same bound is proved with the totient function in place of $z$; this conjecture originates from the same conjecture in the setting of pseudoprimes \cite{Po81}, where an identical bound is presumed to hold.
-Furthermore, we present our own empirical evidence in the form of Figure \ref{plot}.

 Assuming Conjecture \ref{conjgp}, in order to prove that the moment sum of the GCDs is at most the right-hand side in \eqref{maincondeq}, one just has to run the whole proof in this section while replacing all instances of $t/L(t)^{1/2+o(1)}$ with $t/L(t)^{1+o(1)}$.
 This concludes the proof of the upper bounds in both Theorems \ref{maincond} and \ref{mainuncond}.